Funding opportunity

 Foundational AI

-Proposals focused on the mathematical and computational foundations of AI without a clear application to one of the priority areas should be submitted to the Engineering and Physical Sciences Research Council (EPSRC) CDT funding opportunity.
-Applicants who are unclear about which funding opportunity is best suited to the vision for their CDT should seek advice from UKRI.
+Proposals focused on the mathematical and computational foundations of AI without a clear application to one of the priority areas should have been submitted to the outline stage of EPSRC CDT funding opportunity.
+Applicants who were unclear about which funding opportunity is best suited to the vision for their CDT were advised seek guidance from UKRI.

 Key features of CDTs